pedrotgn/pyactor/docs/remote_tuto.rst

 Remote Tutorial
 ***************

-This page explains the ways of using PyActor for remote communications between machines.
+This page explains hot to use PyActor for remote communications between machines.

 .. _rs1: